You Gets No Love

 "You Gets No Love" is a song by American singer Faith Evans.
 It was written by Evans along with Toni Coleman, Mechalie Jamison, Kameelah Williams, Chauncey Hawkins, Mechalie Jamison, Andre Wilson, and Michaelangelo Saulsberry for her third studio album Faithfully (2001), while production was helmed by Saulsberry, with Evans co-producing.
-The song was released as the album's leading single in July 2001 and peaked at number 28 on the US Billboard Hot 100, also reaching number eight on the Billboard Hot R&B/Hip-Hop Songs chart.
+The song was released as the album's lead single in July 2001 and peaked at number 38 on the US Billboard Hot 100, reaching number eight on the Billboard Hot R&B/Hip-Hop Songs chart.

 Background

-"You Gets No Love" was written by Evans along with Toni Coleman, Chauncey Hawkins, Mechalie Jamison, Michaelangelo Saulsberry, Kameelah Williams, and Andre Wilson, while production was helmed by Saulsberry, with Evans co-producing.
+"You Gets No Love" was written by Evans along with Toni Coleman, Chauncey Hawkins, Mechalie Jamison, Michaelangelo Saulsberry, Kameelah Williams, and Andre Wilson.
+At the same time, production was helmed by Saulsberry, with Evans co-producing.
 Evans considered "You Gets No Love" an unusual single choice to lead her new album based on her previous singles, telling MTV News: "The first single is unexpected, because I think I've been portrayed as a soft-spoken, turn-the-other-cheek [type].
 But I'm human, I go through drama, I break."

+There are several versions of "You Gets No Love"; a radio mix with no rap is used for the music video and another radio mix features a rap from Evans.
+The album version features P. Diddy and Loon, while a remix features G-Dep.